 - 1. Is the land accessible?
 Access - 2.
 Is the land open to the location of mining claims?
 Research - 3.
-Prospect and locate on the ground Stake the Claim - 4.
+Prospect and locate on the ground.
+Stake the Claim - 4.
 What type of mining claim or site are you locating?
 Certificate of Location - 5.
 Where is the mining claim located?
 Map - 6.
-Recording new mining claims or sites County & BLM Recordation - 7.
-Maintain the mining claim or site annually Annual Filings - 8.
-General upkeep of the mining claim Other Filings - 9.
-Transferring a Mining Claim or Site Buying or Selling Mining Claims - 10.
-Planning a mining operation Are you Ready to Dig? - 11.
-Mining operation approval and financial guarantee Surface Management - 12.
-Cease mining operation Reclamation
+Recording new mining claims or sites.
+County & BLM Recordation - 7.
+Maintain the mining claim or site annually.
+Annual Filings - 8.
+General upkeep of the mining claim.
+Other Filings - 9.
+Transferring a Mining Claim or Site.
+Buying or Selling Mining Claims - 10.
+Planning a mining operation.
+Are you Ready to Dig? - 11.
+Mine operation approval and financial guarantee.
+Surface Management - 12.
+Cease mining operation.
+Reclamation

-1. Access to Public Lands in Colorado
+1. Access

 More than one-third of Colorado's land area is Federally owned and available for public use.
-These Public Lands are managed by several Federal and state agencies and local governments.
 Knowing how to access lands can avoid trespass problems among users and owners of lands, both public and private, in Colorado.
 This information is intended to promote public awareness concerning access to Public Lands with minimum interference to adjacent private landowners.